 Metrics and KPIs for customer value and success

 Knowing the overall profitability of your marketing strategies tells you how effectively they’re working but they don’t really give you any clues about how to improve performance.
-For that, you want to dig a little bit deeper and find out where your

 Customer retention rate